lichess-org/lila/doc/mobile/play.md

 {t: 'resign'}
 ```

-## Rematch negociation
+## Rematch negotiation

 When the opponent proposes or declines a rematch,
 a `reloadTable` event is sent to the client.
 You should then fetch the game document to learn about
-the rematch negociation state, in `opponent.isOfferingRematch`.
+the rematch negotiation state, in `opponent.isOfferingRematch`.

 ### Propose or accept rematch